amhndu/SimpleNES/README.md

 An NES emulator written in C++ for nothing but fun.

-Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2 or 3 and NEWS FORK added support Mapper 7).
+Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2 or 3 and now added support mapper 7).